fiddyschmitt/clonezilla-util/README.md

 <img src="https://i.imgur.com/r0sepb7.png" width="300">

-Now you can open the image using 7-Zip and extract the file(s) you desire.
+Now you can open the image files using 7-Zip and extract the file(s) you desire.

 <img src="https://i.imgur.com/enJhShq.png" width="600">